 Science Education in England, STEM Learning, February 2022

-We support a number of national and local community projects through our UK charity investments, the GSK IMPACT Awards and GSK Grow.
+We support a number of national and local community projects through the GSK IMPACT Awards and our UK charity investments.

 GSK IMPACT Awards